SeidSmatti/redditUntranslate/README.md

 ## Overview

-**redditUntranslate** is a Chrome extension designed to remove language parameters automatically added to Reddit URLs, ensuring that users are redirected to the original, untranslated version of the site.
-This extension is particularly useful for users who prefer browsing Reddit in its default language without any automatic translations.
+**redditUntranslate** removes language parameters that are automatically added to Reddit URLs, ensuring direction to original, non-translated content.
+This extension is particularly useful for users who prefer browsing Reddit in their default language without automatic translation.

 ## Features